 In my last post, I explained how to implement Unit Testing in Schemas and Maps in BizTalk Server 2013 project within Visual Studio 2012.
 I also describe that there is an issue when we try to perform Unit Testing in maps and each time we try to run the unit test it gives us the following error: “Microsoft.BizTalk.TestTools.BizTalkTestAssertFailException: Transform Failure”

-However, Paul Nichols from Mexia alerted me with a Michael Stephenson post: BizTalk 2013 Map Unit Testing Gotcha, to the fact that I could use a Test Settings file which forces the tests to run in 32-bit mode and solve the problem that I was facing with maps without having the necessity to use a custom assembly… so I decide to try it.
+However, Paul Nichols from Mexia alerted me with a Michael Stephenson post: BizTalk 2013 Map Unit Testing Gotcha, to the fact that I could use a Test Settings file which forces the tests to run in 32-bit mode and solve the problem that I was facing with maps without having the necessity to use a custom assembly… so I decided to try it.

 Unit tests in Visual Studio 2012 can be configured by using a “.runsettings” file (“.runsettings” is new in Visual Studio 2012 – if you’re familiar with unit testing in previous versions of Visual Studio, you might know about “.testsettings files”).
 For example, you can change the .NET Framework on which the tests will be run, the directory where test results are delivered, and the data collected during a test run.